scholarslab/Geoloader/README.md

 # Load files to a custom workspace:
 geoloader geoserver load /path/to/files/* --workspace aerials

+# Push the jobs onto a Resque queue:
+geoloader geoserver load /path/to/files/* --queue

 # Clear all documents in a workspace:
 geoloader geoserver clear workspace